puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 {% task 4 %}

 We've already set up the Learning VM with some custom settings for Vim.
-Instead of starting from scratch, copy that existing file into the `files` directory of your new module.
+Instead of starting from scratch, copy the existing `.vimrc` file into the `files` directory of your new module.
+Any file in the `files` directory of a module in the Puppet master's modulepath will be available to client nodes through Puppet's built-in fileserver.

 	cp ~/.vimrc vimrc/files/vimrc